tigera-cs/Fiserv/advanced/02.network-policies-basic/README.md

 ![policies](img/1.policy-board.jpg)

-You will see only 1 tier (the `default` one).
+You will see only one tier (the `default` one).
 There will be another tier that you can make visible by clicking on the `view` in the top right corner, and selecting `allow-tigera` under **Show Tiers**.

 Examine and apply the manifest file as below and notice three new tiers will show up.